-Blockchain and distributed ledger technology in practice and beyond cryptocurrencies – how it works, industries, applications, evolutions and the business reality.
+Blockchain and distributed ledger technology in practice and beyond cryptocurrencies – how blockchain technology works, industries, applications, evolutions, networks and the business reality.

-Is there still something that blockchain, a form of Distributed Ledger Technology (DLT) and known as the technology that powers cryptocurrency Bitcoin, doesn’t promise to change in digital business and transaction processing?
+Is there still something that blockchain, a form of Distributed Ledger Technology (DLT) and known as the technology that powers cryptocurrency Bitcoin, doesn’t promise to change in digital business and transaction processing and digital services requiring trust in one shape or another?
+Or perhaps better: is there still some challenge, organizational or other, whereby blockchain isn’t hyped as the ultimate solution?

 There are several reasons why blockchain adoption is poised to be grow across industries of all kinds faster than expected and with 2018 and 2019 as pivotal years.
-And even if it is still relatively early days for blockchain for most companies, all signs are clear (as are the roadmaps of some of our partners, de facto implementations and industry initiatives): blockchain is among the top digital trends for 2018 and beyond, albeit with adoption, testing and effective usage at different speeds, depending on context, industry, use case and maturity of the organizations as tends to be the case with all technologies.
+And even if it is still relatively early days for blockchain for most companies, all signs are clear (as are the roadmaps of some of our partners, de facto implementations and industry initiatives): blockchain is among the top evolutions, albeit with adoption, testing and effective usage at different speeds, depending on context, industry, use case and maturity of the organizations as tends to be the case with all technologies.

 Table of Contents